-179. In the Khanpur, Sukkur, Larkana, and Kotri Divisions little remained to be done in important works at the close of the previous year.
-A good deal was done in completing buildings and station arrangements, and some advance was made in ballast collection.
+179. In the Khanpur, Sukkur, Larkana, and Kotri Divisions little remained to be done in important works at the close Works in the Khanpur, Sukkur, Larkana and Kotri of the previous year.
+A good deal was arrangements, and some advance was made in ballast collection.
 A commencement was also made in raising the embankments and flattening slopes determined on after the floods of July.